andela-rakpan/document-management-system/README.md

 The following features make up the Document Management System API:

 ##### Authentication
-- It uses Jason Web Token (JWT) for authentication.
+- It uses JSON Web Token (JWT) for authentication.
 - It generates a token upon successul login / account creation and returns it to the client.
 - It verifies the token to ensures a user is authenticated to access some endpoints.